TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/exrmsftprefixesnotadvfrmmseediag.md

     cloudEnvironments="public"
  />
 # Microsoft IPv4 Peering Prefixes are not Advertised
-This is likely failing due to missing route filters <br>
+This is likely failing due to missing route filters.
 Many services are accessible through peering configured on an Express Route circuit.
 The prefixes related to those services are advertised through Border Gateway Protocol (BGP) session that are established.
 A BGP community value is attached to every prefix to identify the service that is offered through the prefix. <br>
 <br>
 When peering is configured on your ExpressRoute circuit, the Microsoft edge routers establish a pair of BGP sessions with the edge routers (yours or your connectivity provider's).
 No routes are advertised to your network. <br>
 <br>